embox/embox-docs/en/embox_quick_start_en.md

      }
 ```
 The first line contains package name ***embox.cmd***.
 In Embox all modules are organized into packages.
-Full module name consist of the corresponding package name appended with module name.
+Full module name consists of the corresponding package name appended with module name.
 Module name is defined in string ***module hello_world***.

 ## Debugging
-You can use the same script with *-s -S -no-kvm* flags for debugging:
+You can use the same script with `-s`, `-S`, `-no-kvm` flags for debugging:
 ```
     $ sudo ./scripts/qemu/auto_qemu -s -S -no-kvm
 ```
 After running that QEMU waits for a connection from a gdb-client.
 Run gdb in the other terminal:
 ```
     $ gdb ./build/base/bin/embox
     ...